How to manage Audio using PulseAudio on Ubuntu 24.04

 sudo apt install pavucontrol

-To run Pavucontrol, open up the activities screen and type in ‘pulse’ in the input field as shown below :
+To launch Pavucontrol, go to the activities overview and type ‘pulse’ in the search box, as shown below:

 If you like the content, we would appreciate your support by buying us a coffee.
 Thank you so much for your visit and support.